Same-sex marriage in the Republic of Ireland: "Marriage Equality" referendum

 How the Irish electorate voted, by constituency:

 The amendment to the Constitution was moved on 21 January 2015.
-The "Marriage Equality" referendum proposed to add the following text to Article 41 of the Constitution: Marriage may be contracted in accordance with law by two persons without distinction as to their sex.
+The "Marriage Equality" (Comhionannas Pósta) (Note: In Irish, same-sex marriage is known as pósadh comhghnéis or more commonly as comhionannas pósta (/ga/, meaning "marriage equality").
+The term "marriage equality" is widely used in public discourse and in Irish media.) referendum proposed to add the following text to Article 41 of the Constitution: Marriage may be contracted in accordance with law by two persons without distinction as to their sex.
 (Note: Féadfaidh beirt, gan beann ar a ngnéas, conradh pósta a dhéanamh de réir dlí.)
 In March 2015, the Department of Justice and Equality published the general scheme of a new marriage bill.
 The bill set out the changes to be made to legislation if the proposed amendment was approved.
 These changes included removing the legislative bar on same-sex couples marrying (though the wording of the amendment is self-executing and designed to invalidate it irrespective of legislative delay), addressing the situation of civil partnerships, and updating terminology of existing legislation to reflect the new provision.

 The "Marriage Equality" referendum was held on 22 May 2015.
 With votes from all 43 constituencies counted, the 62.07% "Yes" vote assured the passage of the referendum.
 In the aftermath of the result, Minister for Justice and Equality Frances Fitzgerald stated that legislation would be brought through the Oireachtas by summer (i.e. sometime in June or July 2015) to make same-sex marriage a reality.
 However, an unsuccessful legal challenge contesting the validity of the referendum delayed the legislation from going to government and the Oireachtas.
 The referendum results were published in Iris Oifigiúil on 26 May.